magomimmo/modern-cljs/doc/second-edition/tutorial-13.md

 ![FictionShopping][7]

-Let's know go back for a while and see what happens if we re-enable the JavaScript engine of the browser.
+Let's now go back for a while and see what happens if we re-enable the JavaScript engine of the browser.
 Open again the Setting of the Developer Tools and enable the JavaScript engine by unmarking the `Disable JavaScript` check-box.